“Idly parking in the park is no

 “Isn’t this where…”

-“Yes, where we landed in your scow—an epic Sir Francis Drake moment, it wasn’t, that’s for sure. ”
+“Yes, where we landed in your rusty scow—a landmark Sir Francis Drake moment, it wasn’t, that’s for sure.
+Just ask James Winslow’s purse.”

 But the fun ended in ’72, in low-grade condos up to Fulton Street, after hungry developers leveled the amusement park for a highrise complex that city planners mercifully whittled down.
 Strolling lovers and swimming mongrels currently pulled my attention like undertow over the seawall to a long, sparkling Ocean Beach.
 The distant swells, surf riptide rinsed in, clear down to The City’s southernmost shores, yet not far enough away from the Esplanade’s median strip parking, scene of that earlier sunset car door jimmy and purse grab.